 Legislative changes are incorporated in the information below.

-For tax year 2017, Iowa has not adopted federal Internal Revenue Code changes regarding the determination of income that occurred after January 1, 2015.
+For tax year 2018, Iowa has not adopted most federal Internal Revenue Code changes regarding the determination of income or deductions from income that occurred after January 1, 2015.
 This page may be updated pending future legislation.
-For more information, see the Impact of Non-Conformity page.
+For more information, see our Iowa Tax Reform page.

 SPECIFIC LINE INFORMATION